iluvjava/Maths/Notebook 2.0/CSE 546/Decision Tree, Forest.md

 The random tree model itself is a Low Bias, High Variance Model.

-Therefore, Emsemble method makes sense and it's possible for it to improve the this particular model.
+Therefore, Ensemble method makes sense and it's possible for it to improve the this particular model.
 This is also called Bagging.

 Random Forest